 Your job is to make your bar stand out from the crowd, but the best way to ensure plenty of business on St. Patrick's is to partner with the competition.
-You can’t have a bar crawl without other bars, so give your neighbors a call and see if they’d like to collaborate for a night of St. Paddy's Day drinking that customers won’t be able to stop talking about.
+You can’t host a bar crawl without other bars, so give your neighbors a call and see if they’d like to collaborate for a night of St. Paddy's Day drinking.
 The benefit of partnering up is that patrons will spend time in each of your bars, rather than giving their business to only one bar for the night.

-When you’ve figured out who you’ll be partnering with, publicize your pub crawl.
+After you’ve chosen a theme, it's time to publicize your pub crawl.
 Consider registering your crawl with an official pub crawl website so that customers can find your event and buy tickets online.
 Build hype by creating an event and promoting it on Facebook.
 Discuss a set price for the evening, which will include discounts on drinks in each participating bar as well as any fun freebies you wish to give out at the start of the crawl.
 Depending on what you want to offer, a price between $15 and $30 is standard.

-Ensure that your patrons have all of the information they need to get the most out of your bar crawl by providing them with a map of the participating bars.
-Be sure to mark bus stops and schedules on the map as well as the phone numbers of local cab services.
-Customers want to have a carefree night of partying, and part of that is knowing that they have a safe ride home.
+Providing a map with all the participating bars ensures that participants will stay on track and have no problems finding their way.
+Be sure to mark bus stops and schedules on the map, as well as the phone numbers of local cab services.
+Customers want to enjoy a carefree night of celebration, and part of that is knowing they have a safe ride home.
 At the starting line, give crawlers green wristbands (after checking their IDs), so that bartenders immediately know who is participating in the event.
-Then, send them on their way!

 Here are a few examples of fun bar crawl games you can offer your patrons: